How to Animate a BPMN Business Process?

 Sample business process diagram

-4. At the bottom of the diagram, you can see the Animation Panel opened.
-If it is not there yet, open it manually by selecting Modeling > Animation from the application toolbar.
+4. At the bottom of the diagram, the Animation Panel should be open.
+If it is not visible, open it manually by selecting Modeling > Animation from the application toolbar.

-5. Click Add Animation (graphically, a plus sign) at the top of the Animation Panel.
+5. Click Add Animation (represented by a plus sign) at the top of the Animation Panel.

 Add animation

-6. Give a meaningful name to the animation based on the flow you want to animate.
-In this case, enter Form submission for name and press Enter to confirm editing.
+6. Give a meaningful name to the animation based on the flow you wish to animate.
+In this case, enter Form submission as the name and press Enter to confirm editing.

 7. The path of the animation is determined automatically by evaluating the flow modeled in the diagram.
-Shapes that form the path are shown in the Animation Panel as icons.
-If you click on any of them, it will jump right to the corresponding model element in the diagram.
+Shapes that have been traversed are shown in the Animation Panel as icons.
+If you click on any of them, it will jump to the corresponding model element in the diagram.

 Animation added